What is digitization?

-There are also some disadvantages to digitization.
+- Privacy concerns.
 Digital information can be easily copied and distributed without the permission of the copyright holder.
 This has led to problems with piracy and intellectual property theft.

-Another disadvantage is that digital information can be easily altered or deleted.
+- Data alterations.
+Digital information can be easily altered or deleted.
 This can result in errors and misunderstandings, especially if the altered information is not properly labeled or identified.

-Finally, digitization can lead to a reliance on technology, which can be expensive and difficult to maintain at scale.
+- Dependence on technology.
+Digitization can lead to a reliance on technology, which can be expensive and difficult to maintain at scale.
 If a business's digital systems fail, it's difficult to recover the lost data.

 Digitization vs. digital transformation

-It's important to note that digitization is only one aspect of digital transformation.
+Digitization and digital transformation are related concepts.
+However, it's important to note that digitization is only one aspect of digital transformation.